-At the most basic level, sentiment analysis is used to gain understanding of the opinions, emotions and attitudes in a text.
-Also known as opinion mining or emotion AI, sentiment analysis allows you to determine whether a piece of content is positive, negative or neutral by extracting particular words or phrases.
-The main purpose of sentiment analysis is to quantify the public opinions toward certain products, events, people or ideas.
+Sentiment analysis is used to gain understanding of the opinions, emotions and attitudes in a text.
+Also known as sentiment classification or opinion mining, sentiment analysis allows you to determine whether a piece of content is positive, negative or neutral by extracting particular words or phrases.
+The main purpose of sentiment analysis is to analyze the public’s opinion of certain products, events, people, or ideas.

-A relatively new field of data mining, significant advances in sentiment analysis have been made during the past few years, spurred largely in part by an unprecedented growth in user-generated data.
-Sentiment analysis also has countless applications across domains, offering insights for big business, politics, psychology and sociology.
+Significant advances have been made in the field over the past few years, largely due to an unprecedented growth in user-generated sentiment analysis data.
+It now has countless applications, offering insights for big business, politics, psychology, and sociology.

-This guide is meant to serve as an overview of sentiment analysis: the fundamentals, various types of sentiment classification, how it works, as well as applications and challenges in the field.
+This guide is meant to serve as an overview of sentiment analysis: the fundamentals, various types of sentiment classification, how it works, as well as its applications and the challenges faced by the field.
 Let’s jump right in!

 An Introduction to Sentiment Analysis

 As opposed to objective fact, sentiments are subjective expressions used to describe a person’s feelings towards a particular subject or topic.
 While ’emotion’ and ‘sentiment’ are used interchangeably by many, there is a fundamental difference between the two concepts.
 Sentiment implies a more organized disposition towards a target, while emotion describes an involuntary physiological response.

 In text, sentiment can be expressed in two different ways.
 It can be explicit, where an opinion is directly expressed (e.g. “This chocolate is delicious”), or implicit, where the text implies opinion (e.g. “My iPhone broke in just a week”).
 Most sentiment analysis research focuses on explicit sentiment, as it is often easier to spot and analyze.